pustotnik/curriculum-vitae/src/alexander-magola.md

 Nov 2007 — Nov 2009
 :   **Project Manager/Team Leader** at [Internet Service](https://inetss.ru/) [Russia, Novosibirsk]

-    Designed architecture and developed experimental real-time web search system.
+    Designed architecture and developed an experimental real-time web search system.
     (Scala, Jabber/XMPP)

     Made research with some experiments for potential project of a web storage for user photos/pictures.
     (Python, Java, Hadoop/Hbase/HDFS, Lucene, PostgreSQL, Thrift)

-    Designed architecture and developed some back-end part of distributed DNS system.
+    Designed architecture and developed part of the back-end of a distributed DNS system.
     (Python, Twisted, BIND, BerkeleyDB with replications, PostgreSQL, AMQP, RabbitMQ)

     Managed web searching project Assista
     (similar to google search) with team of 2-5 front-end/back-end developers.
-    Was improving/developing the project core search engine solution based on Sphinx (C++ open source search engine).
-Was fulfilling some sysadmin tasks for the project remote computer cluster with more than 100 servers (CentOS) using bash/ssh and own perl scripts.
-Was improving the project architecture.
+    Improved/developed the project core search engine solution based on Sphinx (C++ open source search engine).
+Carried out some sysadmin tasks for the project remote computer cluster with more than 100 servers (CentOS) using bash/ssh and own perl scripts.
+Improved the project architecture.
     (C++, Perl, MySQL, memcached, Sphinx, bash/ssh)
     This project was one of ambitious projects of the